SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-23-azox-further-discontents.md

 Yeah.
 Taking a pratfall and then saying "I meant to do that" always increases your credibility.

 You know what _actually_ increases your credibility?
-Saying something like: "We screwed up in a few places here.
+Saying something like: "Hey, we screwed up in a few places here.
 We've taken these steps to make sure it doesn't happen again.
 In the meantime, here's the most honest case we can make with the slighlty compromised data.
 We think it looks pretty good, and would appreciate peer review."
 That has the